ektasaini/A2-calculator/Power-on and power-off.md

-# Power on and Power off
+# Power on and power off

-## Scenario: Power on the calculator
+Scenario: Power on the calculator

   Given The calculator is off

-When I press "on/off"
+  When press "on/off"

-Then I see screen sets to "zero"
+  Then see screen sets to "zero"

-## Scenario: Power off the calculator
+Scenario: Power off the calculator

-Given The calculator is on And screen displays either "zero" or previous calculations When I press "on/off"
+  Given The calculator is on
+  And screen displays either "zero" or previous calculations

+  When  press "on/off"

-Then I see screen sets to no display
+  Then screen sets to no display